-Well, actually, the REAL beauty in Green Room is how we feel every death, and live the same absolute savagery that Ain’t Rights experiences.
-Saulnier is so astutely in-touch with our basest emotions, and he finds a way (once again) to never glorify violence.
+Well, actually, the REAL beauty in Green Room is how we feel every death, and live the same absolute savagery that the Ain’t Rights experience.
+Saulnier is so astutely in-touch with our basest instincts, and he finds a way (once again) to never glorify violence.
 Each death makes our stomachs churn a bit, only because we’re so tragically invested in these punk wannabes who are trapped like doomed rats.

 Saulnier’s ensemble cast comes together like the most in-tune rock band, shaped by the abandonment of hope that turns most characters into survivalist heathens.
-The first moment that Pat stares over a lifeless corpse at Werm’s (Brent Werzner) dead eyes, it’s like time stops momentarily for everyone to envision the bloodshed that’s about to take place.
-Yelchin’s blended reaction of fear and preservation in this glimpse opens the door to Patrick Stewart’s fearless leader, who preys on small lapses of judgement that tease characters with mere seconds of salvation.
-Green Room is war, and Stewart’s mentality is that of a white-supremacist General Patton who cares not about the livelihood of a few kids, and their deaths become business as usual for a movement built on gun-loving, race-hating bigotry.
-Pat tries to inspire hope in his fellow bandmates, and their new friend Sam (Imogen Poots), but there’s none to be found – only a sense of dying on your own terms.
+The first moment that Pat stares over a lifeless corpse into Werm’s (Brent Werzner) dead eyes, it’s like time stops momentarily for everyone to envision the bloodshed that’s about to take place.
+Yelchin’s blended reaction of fear and preservation in this glimpse opens the door for Patrick Stewart’s fearless leader, who preys on small lapses of judgement that tease characters with mere seconds of salvation.
+Green Room is war, and Stewart’s mentality is that of a white-supremacist General Patton who cares not about the livelihood of a few kids.
+Their deaths become business as usual for a movement built on gun-loving, race-hating bigotry.
+Pat tries to inspire hope in his fellow bandmates and their new friend Sam (Imogen Poots), but there’s none to be found – only a sense of dying on your own terms.

 Green Room is one of those rare films that never crumbles under the mountain of praise immediately established by word-of-mouth accounts, confidently confirming that the hype is too f&cking real.
 Saulnier’s renegade filmmaking style proves why he’s a director that demands attention, and why Green Room is a movie that demands to be seen.
-His world can turn to shit at the drop of a dime, which tears at our soul with each jarring jolt of brutal, blood-drenched tension.
-This is artfully crafted genre insanity of the highest order, as deaths are meant to advance a pulse-pounding survival story, not provide momentary distractions in the form of lavish, outlandish expirations.
+His cinematic worlds turn to shit at the drop of a dime, which tears at our soul with each jarring jolt of brutal, blood-drenched tension.
+This is artfully crafted genre insanity of the highest order, as deaths are meant to advance a pulse-pounding survival story.

 Saulnier’s filmmaking is as punk-rock as it gets, but unlike music, it lingers far after the stage lights have dimmed to black.